tatemazer/AcaiaArduinoBLE/README.md

 ☑ PCB Design for Low Voltage Switches (V1.1)

-☑ Confirm Compatibility with La Marzocco GS3 AV
+☑ Compatibility with La Marzocco GS3 AV

-☑ Confirm Compatibility with Rancilio Silvia Pro (and Pro X)
+☑ Compatibility with Rancilio Silvia Pro (and Pro X)

-❌ Confirm Compatibility with La Marzocco Linea Classic S (Not Compatible, requires investigation)
+❌ Compatibility with La Marzocco Linea Classic S (Not Compatible, requires investigation)

 ☑ 3D-Printed Half Case

-⬜ Confirm Compatibility with La Marzocco Mini/Micra
+⬜ Compatibility with La Marzocco Mini/Micra (in progress)

-⬜ Confirm Compatibility with Breville
+⬜ Compatibility with Breville (presumed but untested)

 ⬜ Support for High-Voltage Switches (Hall-Effect Sensor and SSR?)